emnh/collatz-2025-01-08/README.md

 # Other ideas from my todoist

+The general idea is to get creative brainstorming and attack Collatz from as many perspectives as possible to build out the intuition around the problem to try to grasp why the Conjecture is true or false and then if Eureka hits, try to condense it down to a mathematical proof of the intuitive idea.
+It doesn't work with all problems, because the abstract cannot be gained easily from the concrete, but I think this problem fits nicely for the approach of building out the intuition bottom-up, rather than sitting and playing with deductions from a more abstract perspective to understand.
+The latter is, of course, also a valid approach, and probably the chosen path of many, but it's not my favourite attack vector.
+I like to play with the concrete.
+Then when I get tired of it, I might lazily try to eliminate my own work on the concrete by abstracting it with formulae.

+## Collatz subsequence linear transformations validation

+Generate all binary possibilities of Collatz subsequences and narrow down the valid ones by calculating the linear transformations and locating them in the integers by sliding to the applicable place by monotonicity of the transformation, check for valid integers that the subsequence takes from one to another, and then for infinitely many insertion points potentially if there is some multiplicative generalization or other.
+Then try to group up sets of subsequences in the generation such that we concern ourselves with the valid ones only, and then check if this maps out the terrain either in a complete way as towards a proof or at least intuitively builds more understanding of the Collatz space to contribute towards other ideas.
+I don't think it's going to lead to a proof, but I might learn something.

 ## Check what happens with Collatz if adding 1(0*) to the left of a binary number.

 ## Natural Numbers Game